20 Things to Buy Before Your Disney Vacation to be prepared for fun & save money in the parks.

 17. Portable Phone Charger

-This is a major must, especially if you are going to be using your phone throughout the day to check wait times, book more Fastpass+, check your reservations, take pictures, or just use it like a normal person.
+This is a major must, especially if you are going to be using your phone throughout the day to check wait times, book more Fastpass+, check your reservations, take pictures, or just use it like you normally do.

 18. Kids Toys & Souvenirs